zackstout/Footprint-Extended/README.md

 - [x] Give diesel higher priority in CSV (just moved it to first cols).
 - [x] Non-metric CSV is now correct. (just get rid of dates columns?
 Yep)
 - [x] Add Success alert for Contact us.
+- [x] Disallow user from entering two footprints of the same month for one project.
+  - [ ] Ask if they want to edit.

 ## Next Steps: